 Tangent-within-a-tangent: For a long time, I didn’t realize I was in the minority with this ability.
 I would be confused when other people couldn’t do what I could do.
 For instance – once as a sort of joke my 7th-grade math teacher asked me to multiply two 4-digit numbers in my head, like 2692 x 9663.
 I spaced out for a few minutes while she went on to continue teaching, and then I “came back” and gave her the answer.
 After confirming that I hadn’t secreted away a calculator or paper, she was flabbergasted, but I didn’t realize I’d done anything special – because here’s the thing, I did use paper.
 I just conjured up a piece of paper in front of me with an imaginary pencil and spent the several minutes doing the problem long-form style.
 I didn’t do the problem “in my head” the way I imagined that phrase meant, I just did it on paper that wasn’t technically there.

 This happens with all sorts of stuff.
 Apparently I’m one of like 1% of the population that can flex my tympanic membrane (aka the eardrum) at will.
 You know the sound you hear when you put a seashell up to your ear?
 I can just make that sound happen without the seashell by flexing a muscle behind my ears a certain way.
 I thought everyone could do it.
 My daughter was talking about the seashell noise, and I commented “You know, you can actually just make that sound without the seashell if you tighten your neck muscles!”
-Except she couldn’t, and I thought I was just explaining it badly to a kid, but my wife overheard me and was shocked I could do this.
-A little research and it turned out I was in the vast minority.
+Except she couldn’t, and I thought I was just explaining it badly to a kid, but a little research and it turned out I was in the vast minority.

 Okay, let me de-inception us a little and back up through the tangent layers back to the original point.
 When I say I like to disassemble my engines and examine their component parts, I’m usually literally doing that – at least in terms of how I visualize it.
 I’m turning my “convert time into relaxation” engine into a physical object on the table in front of me, labeling each gear and piston with one of the component features I listed above, and then taking it apart and examining it.
 Creating physical manifestations of metaphysical concepts.